MMA is committed to achieving sustainable outcomes for our environment, and the communities in which we operate

 - Striving to be good corporate citizens, conducting business in an ethical manner;

 - Developing long term relationships with local indigenous communities in order to increase Indigenous participation in our workforce and promote opportunities for training and development

 - Creating and maintain cross-cultural awareness throughout the business.

 MMA recognises that supporting community endeavours, either in kind or monetarily, is a responsibility we have to the communities in which we operate.
 During FY2020, MMA continued to support our communities through our Target 365 rewards programme, business units that achieve exceptional safety performance are given the opportunity to donate monetary rewards to a range of registered charities and community initiatives.
 To date, MMA staff have directed over $120,000 to local charities.

-Supporting local contractors and vendors (including indigenous businesses) is an ongoing priority for MMA.
+Supporting local contractors and vendors (including Indigenous businesses) is an ongoing priority for MMA.
 We continue to seek further opportunities for long-term engagement with Aboriginal and Torres Strait Islander (“ATSI”) enterprises to support our operations in Australia.